 Well...I was born in west London in 1958 and have a brother Alan who is a couple of years older than I am.
-My dad is still alive but sadly mum died in 1993.
+My mum died in 1993 and in February 2017 my father passed away at the grand old age of 95.

 I was educated, believe it or not, although quite frankly I really detested school and anything structured and, as such, only ever worked at what I enjoyed….which was music.
 I started playing piano and clarinet at an early age but one day someone mistakenly gave me a bass guitar and that was it!
 With my customary over enthusiasm I quickly learnt how to play both bass and six string, mainly by playing along to David Bowie, Deep Purple and T.Rex records and by the age of fourteen I was in my first band.